-The extensor carpi radialis longus muscle is an extensor of your wrist and can induce elbow pain if it is too tight.
+The extensor carpi radialis longus muscle is an extensor of your wrist and can trigger elbow pain if it is afflicted with trigger points or tensions.

 Especially tennis elbow pain is a common symptom that is experienced if this muscle contains trigger points, which can be by-products of excessive muscle tension.

-Luckily they can be eliminated by precise self-massage.
+Luckily, they can be eliminated with a self-massage.

 On this page you will learn about this muscles’ attachment points, functions, pain zones, overuse, impaired movements, palpation and massage.